yiwkd2/yiwkd2.github.io/docs/research/memory/marssx86.md

 date: 04/27

-3. write-back from LLC needs to be send as write operation to DRAMsim3.
-However, simple write miss should be read operation for DRAMsim3 because of write-allocate policy.
+3. write-back from LLC needs to be a write operation for DRAMsim3.
+However, simple write miss should be a read operation for DRAMsim3 because of write-allocate policy.

 modified: 04/28